askmike/gekko/docs/Exchanges.md

     this.exchange.checkOrder(order, callback);

 The order will be something that the manager previously received via the `sell` or `buy` methods.
 The callback should have the parameters `err` and `filled`.
 Filled is a boolean that is true when the order is already filled and false when it is not.
+Currently only partially filled orders should be treated as not filled.

 ### cancelOrder

-    this.exchange.checkOrder(order, callback);
+    this.exchange.cancelOrder(order, callback);

 The order will be something that the manager previously received via the `sell` or `buy` methods.
 The callback should have the parameters `err` and `succes`.
 Succes is a boolean that is reflects whether the order is succesfully canceled.
-Currently only partially filled orders should be treated as not filled.

 ## Trading method's expectations